travis-ci/travis-cli-pr/README.md

     Pull Request testing has been disabled for travis-ci/travis.

-If you run this on Travis Enterprise, don't forget the `-X` version the first time you use this command on a repository.
+If you run this on Travis Enterprise, don't forget the `-X` flag the first time you use this command on a repository.

     $ travis pr disable -r secret/project -X
     Pull Request testing has been disabled for travis-ci/travis.